MooGuZ/UMPrest.OO/Note.md

 - **DESIGN**
 	- ID System: automatically register/deregister an ID in construction/destruction.
 	- [*packagercd*]: record packages only in method *send*.
+	- *no*: series number in multiple access-point case.

 ## SimpleAP
 - **IMPLEMENTATION**